+Important documents.
 Several of our friends have suffered through fires at their homes.
-In their haste to leave their homes, they found that their important documents were scattered all over the home and could just not be retrieved.
+In their haste to leave their homes, they found that their important documents were scattered all over and could not be retrieved.
 One simple solution is to put all important documents, or copies of them, in a binder that can be easily taken out of the home in case of a quick evacuation.

-Our binders are bright red, clearly marked with "Emergency Binder," and are placed in an easily accessible location, such as a bookcase or closet near the door.
-In the event of an impending hurricane, these binders can easily be placed in a large zip-lock bag to assure water-tightness if an evacuation is mandated or the roof leaks.
+Our binders are bright red, clearly marked "Emergency Binder," and are placed in an easily accessible location, such as a bookcase or closet near the door.
+In the event of an impending hurricane, these binders can be placed in a large zip-lock bag to assure watertightness if an evacuation is mandated or if the roof leaks.
 A selection of baby and marriage pictures or anything else that is precious should also be assembled and located with the emergency binders.
 Ask yourself: "If I can take only the number of pictures that I can carry, what would they be?"
 One solution is to scan your precious pictures into your computer and save them on a portable device such as a disk or jump drive.

-Scanning your important documents might also be a solution, but be aware that certain documents needing an original signature or a notarized signature may not be acceptable if scanned and printed by computer.
+Scanning your important documents might also be a solution, but be aware that certain documents need original or notarized signatures and may not be acceptable if scanned and printed by computer.